odyslam/starknet-node/README.md

     - Visit `starknet.local`.
 If this doesn't work, it's because sometimes `avahi` which is responsible for the `.local` domain translation fails to work.
 Try the next method.
     - Visit balena-cloud and find the IP of your device.
 Type that IP in your browser.
 - Visit balena-cloud and activate `public device URL`.
 Visit that URL.

+The dashboard offers:
+- Helpful links for the device and docs.
+It links to the Netdata Dashboard of the device (served locally) and the dashboard of your balena-cloud account
+- Charts with **live** metrics from the device.
+It shows an overview of the device (e.g RAM), as also pathfinder-specific metrics
+- Logs that are being streamed by the device, directly to the browser. *This feature is very flakey and we want to improve it*.

 ### Paths
 - `/` is redirected to `/dashboard/`, where the dashboard is served.